readandprogress/reading.is-a.dev/_posts/Gaming/2023-12-25-why-fire-emblem-engage-is-my-game-of-the-year.md

 - [Fiery Bonds](https://youtu.be/tu2U5sRTFeA?si=xaiaiVWI5qdfzDDn) (English and Japanese)
   - What can I say?
 I love this song!
 It is bittersweet but hopeful, and every time I hear it, it makes me cry.
 It reminds me of what a good experience I just had with the game, and when any song does that, it is guaranteed to be one of my favorites!
 This one also has lyrics!

 - [Tear Streaked (Ice)](https://youtu.be/xxGVd8wc_mA?si=6WDmabSsHb0wKFPu)
   - Now this one is a banger!
 It shows up in an important part of the game, and this unique sound to it, as well as including a quire, starts slow but really amps up.
 I listen to this on occasion outside of the game.

 - [Last Engage](https://youtu.be/P8ryKxTNV7g?si=hSORHvyZJRC4_RN7) (Prayer-Incantation)
   - This is the final boss music, and just by that alone, it deserves to be on the list!
 It's surprisingly hopeful and happy for a final boss theme; it's like a nice, fun romp through the final boss, and having a quire as well as the good old Fire Emblem theme definitely helps!

 - [Mirrored Engage](https://youtu.be/LkwisPhn5cM?si=UanUdqzB-lrEngeD)
   - This is one of the few tracks from the DLC and also a final boss theme, and like always, it slaps hard!
 It has a unique start with this almost otherworldly feeling.
 Is this my second favorite of the DLC tracks?
 Man, all of the Engage tracks slap!

 - [Inconstant One (Frenzy)](https://youtu.be/Xy55oxJfLjc?si=23SxBo-dw4YOyfH-)
   - Remember when I said Mirrored Engage was my second favorite DLC track?
 Well, this is my first!
 It is an unassuming track at first, but it gets really good after awhile; it has a quire and this unique sound!
 Weirdly, the regular version of Inconstant One doesn't sound at all like this, but maybe that's for the better!

 - [Emblem Engage!
 (Full Version)](https://youtu.be/I3pHa5mtXVw?si=Jbq2fUSrc0nrF3vb)
   - Now I leave you with this!
 This may be a cheesy Saturday morning cartoon, but this is my cheesy Saturday morning cartoon track!
 I wasn't crazy about it at first, but I didn't hate it either.
 It was nice to have male vocals for a change, and after awhile, I've grown to love this song, especially the full version from the DLC.
 It's pretty good!
 I recommend at least giving the full version a try; you may fall in love with it like I did.

 That's just a few of my favorites, or, I will be here all day!
 But yeah, the soundtrack overall is great!
 I recommend giving it a listen, even if you are not interested in the game.

-## A Conflicting Story!
+## A Conflicting Story

 ![One Last Reunion.](/assets/images/2023-12-25-why-fire-emblem-engage-is-my-game-of-the-year/one-last-reunion.jpg)
 _One Last Reunion._